Construction Skills Network forecasts 2018-2022 - Yorkshire and Humber

-Construction output in Yorkshire and Humber is forecast to grow at an annual average rate of 0.5% between 2017 and 2021, as opposed to 1.7% at the national level.
-This represents a substantial downgrade compared to last year’s projection of an increase of 2.4% a year in the five years to 2020.
+Construction output in the West Midlands is forecast to grow at an annual average rate of 1.8% between 2018 and 2022.
+Employment is expected to grow at an average of 0.8% a year in the five years to 2022, which compares favourably to the UK average of 0.5%.

-- Employment is forecast to remain stable with an annual average of -0.1%
+- Employment is forecast to grow by an annual average of 0.8%

-- Yorkshire and the Humber has an average recruitment requirement of 1,860
+- The West Midlands has an average recruitment requirement of 3,390

 What does this mean for construction jobs?

 This means that demand for some trades will be higher than others.
-The jobs most in demand over the next five years, in the Yorkshire and the Humber, are:
+The jobs most in demand over the next five years, in the West Midlands, are:

 What’s CITB doing to bridge the gap?